 - Assess child’s static vs dynamic arch formation of foot.
 Often times children with ITW will have weak intrinsic plantar muscles, and use toe walking to compensate.

-1.Passive Range of MotionGastrocnemius (Ankle dorsiflexion/plantarflexion): With the child lying on back or seated, hold child’s foot in hand.
+Calf Stretch (Ankle dorsiflexion/plantarflexion): With the child lying on back or seated, hold child’s foot in hand.
 Apply light pressure flexing foot up towards child’s head.
-Once you feel resistance, hold for 10-15 seconds, alternate feet and repeat stretch.
+Once you feel resistance, hold for 15 seconds, alternate feet and repeat stretch.

 Hamstring (Knee flexion/extension): With the child lying on back or seated, with opposite knee bent or flat on floor, lift child’s leg with knee straight until you feel resistance.
 Hold for 15 seconds, alternate legs and repeat stretch.

-As child shifts body weight on dyna-disc to maintain balance, the child will experience an active stretch of the affected musculature.
+As child shifts body weight to maintain balance, the child will experience an active stretch of the affected musculature.

 Animal walks are helpful to encourage active range of motion while still having fun!
-Some examples include, Bear Walk (with hands and feet on floor, knees not contacting surface).
+Some examples include:

 Frog Jump (start in deep squat, encourage full foot contacting surface during jumps).